UTORmail Decommissioning Project

 The University of Toronto has moved from the legacy UTORmail email service to Office 365 (UTmail+), an email platform powered by Microsoft 365.
-By the end of 2021, the University will migrate all remaining eligible UTORmail email accounts to Office 365 and decommission the UTORmail service.
+By September, 2021 the University will migrate all remaining eligible UTORmail email accounts to Office 365 and decommission the UTORmail service.

 All remaining UTORmail email accounts are now scheduled for permanent closure in late 2021.
 Individuals who are eligible for an Office 365 email account are encouraged to switch early in order to avoid email service disruption.